Kettlebell Training For Hikers And Backpackers

-Pull-ups - Pull-ups are one of the most effective upper body exercises as they work the pulling muscles of the back, your biceps, your core and forearms.
+Pull-ups - Pull-ups are one of the most effective upper body exercises as they work the pulling muscles of the back, your biceps, your core, and forearms.
 FYI.
 Pull-ups are done with palms facing away and chin-ups are with palms facing you.
 They can also be done on a towel thrown over a bar which makes for a great variation that is great training for grip strength and rope climbing.

 Most people can't do pull-ups to start but there are progressions that will get you there.
 Even if you can't do a pull-up yet, just hanging from a bar is a great therapy for shoulder and postural health.
 Plus it will help build grip strength.

 Crawling - Humans are one of the few animals that move predominantly on two legs.
 Various crawls such as the bear and lizard crawls will build fitness and mobility over the whole body without needing any equipment.
-It also helps co-ordinate our hands and feet moving together.
+It also helps coordinate our hands and feet moving together.

-When you look around the internet you will find discussion of individual exercises and there are a lot of stand alone workouts but there seems to be a lack of actual kettlebell programs with progressions.
+When you look around the internet you will find discussion of individual exercises and there are a lot of stand-alone workouts but there seems to be a lack of actual kettlebell programs with progressions.
 The best discussion I have seen about building a program over time is by Mark Wildman on his YouTube channel.
 His thinking mirrors my own in the idea of systematic building over time and learning to master a weight before you move up.
-It is long term versus short term thinking.
+It is long-term versus short-term thinking.

 If you think about it in the context of manual labor you don't dig ditches with an all out effort because you need to do it again tomorrow.
 You do a lot of "work" and over time the amount of work you can get done in a day increases both in load and volume.
-While you will feel fatigue over the course of a training session, I like people to leave a workout feeling better than they came in.
+While you will feel fatigued over the course of a training session, I like people to leave a workout feeling better than they came in.
 Ditch the idea of every set being pushed to failure or the point that you can't do another rep. It may happen occasionally but max effort work isn't the goal.
 We want every rep to be high quality.

 What is Intensity?

 The intensity of an exercise is the load you are using not how hard you are training.
-This can be thought of as a percentage of your 1 rep max weight but for kettlebells we don't generally do this since you can't micro load like a barbell.
-To simplify I like to think of heavy, medium and light.
+This can be thought of as a percentage of your 1 rep max weight but for kettlebells, we don't generally do this since you can't micro load like a barbell.
+To simplify I like to think of heavy, medium, and light.

 What is Effort?

 This is how taxing an exercise feels.
-If you push a set close to muscular failure, the point you can't get another rep, it will feet hard even if it is with a relatively light weight.
-Lower body or full body exercises, higher reps, and anything that requires core bracing the whole time like front squats will all feel like harder work.
+If you push a set close to muscular failure, the point you can't get another rep, it will feet hard even if it is with a relatively lightweight.
+Lower body or full-body exercises, higher reps, and anything that requires core bracing the whole time like front squats will all feel like harder work.

 What is Volume?